FRANK OSTASESKI BIOGRAPHY

 Frank Ostaseski is a Buddhist teacher, international lecturer and a leading voice in contemplative end-of-life care.

-In 1987, he co-founded of the Zen Hospice Project, the first Buddhist hospice in America.
+In 1987, he co-founded the Zen Hospice Project, the first Buddhist hospice in America.
 In 2004, he created the Metta Institute to provide innovative educational programs and professional trainings that foster compassionate, mindfulness-based care.

 A primary project of Metta Institute® is the End-of-Life Practitioner Program that Frank leads with faculty members Ram Dass, Rachel Naomi Remen MD, and others.

 Frank is a dynamic, original, and visionary teacher.
 His public programs throughout the United States and Europe have introduced thousands to the practices of mindful and compassionate care of the dying, In 2001, Frank was honored by the Dalai Lama for his years of service to the dying and their families.
 In 2003, he was named one of America's 50 most innovative people in America by the AARP magazine.

 His groundbreaking work has been widely featured in the media, including the Bill Moyers television series On Our Own Terms, the PBS series With Eyes Open, The Oprah Winfrey Show, and in numerous print publications.
 Frank has served as a consultant to several healthcare organizations, NGO's and foundations including Robert Wood Johnson Foundation, Fetzer Institute and others.
 Frank is also the author of the Being A Compassionate Companion audio series.

 Frank has been a keynote speaker and consultant for hundreds of educational, healthcare, spiritual institutions and programs including: